Figure It Out: Improve the Frontier of Reasoning with Executable Visual States: Experiments

 \paragraph{Performance Comparison between SFT and RL.} When fine-tuning the base model on DeepMath-103K, supervised fine-tuning (SFT) leads to a notable performance drop (e.g., on AIME 2025, accuracy decreases from 66.20\% to 53.33\%).
 In contrast, text-only reinforcement learning yields consistent performance improvements.
 This indicates that SFT tends to overfit to training trajectories and generalizes poorly to unseen problems, whereas outcome-driven RL enables more robust and transferable problem-solving behavior.

-\paragraph{Injecting Visual Information without Active Visual Reasoning.} We evaluate two baselines that directly inject visual information(+ Bagel img and + Qwen img), which generate a diagram conditioned on the problem text by using \texttt{Bagel-7B-MoT} and \texttt{Qwen-Image} \cite{wu2025qwen}, respectively.
-Although both baselines incorporate visual inputs, neither yields consistent improvements over the base model or text-only RL.
-These results indicate that passively injecting images fails to provide reliable structural guidance and may instead introduce noise.
-This contrast highlights the importance of active, feedback-driven visual reasoning in \model.
+\paragraph{Injecting Visual Information without Active Visual Reasoning.} We evaluate two baselines that provide \emph{passively generated diagrams} as static context (\texttt{+Bagel img} and \texttt{+Qwen img}).
+These diagrams are generated from the problem text using \texttt{Bagel-7B-MoT} and \texttt{Qwen-Image} \cite{wu2025qwen}, respectively, but are not constructed or revised during reasoning.
+Although these baselines expose the model to visual content, they do not consistently improve performance over the base model or text-only RL baseline.
+These results show that passively injected visual inputs, without executable construction or feedback integration, fail to serve as reliable intermediate states.
+Without a closed reasoning-execution loop, such images neither enforce global constraints nor provide actionable feedback for subsequent reasoning steps.

 \paragraph{Performance of UMMs and TAVLMs.} Both unified multimodal models and tool-augmented vision-language models exhibit consistently weak performance.
 Unified models are vulnerable to cascading errors when tackling highly complex problems.
 Tool-augmented methods are restricted to predefined operations on given images and cannot flexibly construct task-specific diagrams.
 Consequently, neither paradigm provides reliable and informative visual feedback for complex mathematical reasoning.
-Due to space limitations, their full results are deferred to Appendix \ref{app:add-exp}
+Due to space limitations, their full results are deferred to Appendix \ref{app:add-exp}.

 \paragraph{Ablations on \model Components.} We further design two ablations to examine the contributions of \model’s components: (1) Removing the adaptive reward mechanism (ARM).
 We disable the visual-invocation reward, while keeping all other components unchanged.
 This ablation removes the explicit control signal that regulates when visual reasoning should be invoked.
 (2) Removing visual feedback.
-Building on (1), we further remove visual feedback during reinforcement learning.
-The model still performs multi-turn rollouts and executes code, but receives only textual feedback.
-This setting isolates the contribution of visual feedback in forming a stable multimodal reasoning loop.
-Both ablations lead to substantial performance degradation compared to \model, demonstrating the effectiveness of the proposed components.
+We remove only visual feedback during reinforcement learning.
+The model still performs multi-turn rollouts and executes code, but receives only textual feedback and its corresponding calling reward.
+This setting isolates the contribution of visual feedback in forming a stable reasoning loop.
+Both ablations lead to performance degradation compared to the full \model, demonstrating the effectiveness of the proposed components.